GARJE-01/Networking-basics/Module-01-Networking-Today.md

 ## 📌 Important Facts

+> [!IMPORTANT]
-- A network connects devices so they can communicate and share resources.
+> - A network connects devices so they can communicate and share resources.
-- The Internet is the world's largest network of interconnected networks — a **"network of networks."**
+> - The Internet is the world's largest network of interconnected networks — a **"network of networks."**
-- No single person or company owns the Internet; it is decentralized and made of millions of independent networks agreeing to use common protocols.
+> - No single person or company owns the Internet; it is decentralized and made of millions of independent networks agreeing to use common protocols.
-- Bandwidth and throughput (covered later) are introduced here conceptually: **bandwidth** is the maximum network capacity, while **throughput** is the actual speed experienced.
+> - Bandwidth and throughput (covered later) are introduced here conceptually: **bandwidth** is the maximum network capacity, while **throughput** is the actual speed experienced.
-- Modern "connected" devices go far beyond computers: smartphones, tablets, smartwatches, and smart glasses are everyday examples, and many of these qualify as IoT devices.
+> - Modern "connected" devices go far beyond computers: smartphones, tablets, smartwatches, and smart glasses are everyday examples, and many of these qualify as IoT devices.

 ## ⚠️ Common Beginner Mistakes

+> [!WARNING]
-- **Mistake:** Thinking "Internet" and "network" mean the same thing.
+> - **Mistake:** Thinking "Internet" and "network" mean the same thing.

-    **Why it happens:** The terms are used interchangeably in casual speech.

-    **Correct understanding:** The Internet is one very large network made up of many smaller networks.
+>   **Correct understanding:** The Internet is one very large network made up of many smaller networks.

-- **Mistake:** Assuming only computers use networks.
+> - **Mistake:** Assuming only computers use networks.

-    **Why it happens:** Networking is historically associated with PCs.

-    **Correct understanding:** Phones, TVs, printers, watches, cameras, and sensors all use networks too.
+>   **Correct understanding:** Phones, TVs, printers, watches, cameras, and sensors all use networks too.

-- **Mistake:** Believing someone owns the entire Internet.
+> - **Mistake:** Believing someone owns the entire Internet.

-    **Why it happens:** Large companies like ISPs are visible, giving an impression of central ownership.

-    **Correct understanding:** The Internet is decentralized; many organizations operate interconnected networks using shared standards.
+>   **Correct understanding:** The Internet is decentralized; many organizations operate interconnected networks using shared standards.

-- **Mistake:** Thinking Wi-Fi *is* the Internet.
+> - **Mistake:** Thinking Wi-Fi *is* the Internet.

-    **Why it happens:** Wi-Fi is the most visible part of going online at home.

-    **Correct understanding:** Wi-Fi only connects a device to a local network; Internet access comes through the router and ISP.
+>   **Correct understanding:** Wi-Fi only connects a device to a local network; Internet access comes through the router and ISP.

 ## 📊 Comparisons